stumash/TwoActivitiesOneService/README.md

   * `TO MAIN ACTIVITY` goes to the `MainActivity` activity/screen.
   * `STOP SERVICE` stop the `GPSService`.

-The `GPSService` is a background thread that continues to run even if the application is exited or destroyed!
+The `GPSService` is a background `Service` that continues to run even if the application is exited or destroyed!

 It uses the OpenStreetMap server at `isasdev.cim.mcgill.ca:44343/autour/getPlaces.php` to get the data on street intersections nearest to the user's current (latitude,longitude) coordinates.